akto/Tea-Bach-and-Coding/CODING-LOG.md

 ## 2024
+ - ### 24-12-2
+   - Today I've cheated a little bit.
+I use AI for the most of the coding part.
+I just thought about the solution and then ask for the code about required functions to AI.
+It works perfectly.
+The capabilities of AI is already amazing.
+   - I've got 2 stars in the second day of Advent of Code.
+   - Today, I will be driving 6-7 hours after 1 pm.
+So, I don't know if I have enough energy to code or read at night.
+We will see.

  - ### 24-12-1
    - **An Issue for urlOpener:** I noticed that urlOper for selected engines is not working as I wanted it to I thought there was a bug, but it is related to pop-up blocking.
 It would be best if you permitted pop-ups to open.
 So, there is no problem with urlOpener.
 Just a reminder while using it.
    - First day of Advent of Code Challenges.
 I firstly solved both questions of the day with Excel.
 Because it is about lists, comparisons and sums, etc...
 But after I got 2 stars, I also code a solution with js.
 The file is [`AOC_1_difference_between_arrays.js`](https://github.com/akto/algorithms-problem-solving/blob/master/AOC_1_difference_between_arrays.js)